 One of the most impactful reasons for the glut of misinformation around machine learning is that these technical terms are haphazardly misused throughout the industry, and because of that, business leaders are often left confused when it comes time to invest in machine learning solutions.
 This is how companies end up overspending on projects that were doomed to fail from the onset or perhaps aren’t even the right fit for the problem they’re trying to solve.

-To help put machine learning myths to rest, Verint Next IT is offering “Shatter the Seven Myths of Machine Learning,” a report by Kjell Carlsson, Ph.D. of Forrester Research, a leading advisory business and technology research firm.
+To help put machine learning myths to rest, Verint Next IT is offering “Shatter the Seven Myths of Machine Learning,” a report by Kjell Carlsson, Ph.D. of Forrester Research, a leading advisory business and technology research firm (through May 4, 2020).
 In the report, Carlsson explains how the terminology surrounding machine learning has led to confusion over the years.

 “Not only do you have to contend with misinformation from movies, books, and wishful marketing, you also must deal with a set of terms that sound seductively intuitive, but often mean something else entirely,” Carlsson writes in the report.